Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 After above step

-Create a password for admin user to login to the UI
+Create a password for admin user to login to the UI from master node
 ```
 (master-node)# htpasswd /etc/origin/master/htpasswd admin
 ```
+**If you are using a lb, you manually need to copy the htpasswd file into all your masters

 Assign cluster-admin role to admin user
 ```